Ankush3103/sleepy-driver-alert/README.md

 - alarm.wav -> alarm that raises alert

 ## Issues
-- Main file (sleepy-driver-alert.py) does not run, I'm unable to pinpoint the error.
-OpenCV is unable to access webcam causing the error.
+- Main file (sleepy-driver-alert.py) does not run -- issues with openCV rectangle function and on deleting that all opencv functions are throwing an error.